native-land-digital/next-nld/README.md

 - Checking and removing duplicate research entries (requires collaboration with research team)
 - Providing more options to react select lists on front page?
 Is it necessary or 50 initial results is enough?
 - Getting language to reload on the current page
-- Avoiding prerendering all the language pages (super unnecessary)

 Aspirational:
 - Adding placenames